AartiCouture/INFCoin-Project-/README.md

 <img width="1297" alt="Add INF to Metamask " src="https://user-images.githubusercontent.com/87285522/149604588-f9386d85-fef5-4b4b-a560-7576d14433a3.png">

-Inflation Coin is a store of value for you fiat currency that hedges against inflation, something your bank does not do.
+Inflation Coin is a store of value for your fiat currency that hedges against inflation, something your bank does not do.